gsoulie/ionic2-resources/ionic-ui-component.md

 ### Hide tab on sub pages

-To hide tabs on sub pages, just add ---- in your app.module.ts
+To hide tabs on sub pages, modify your *app.module-ts* as following

 *app.module.ts*